-Make a list of the holidays your practice will observe and whether you will be fully open, on-call for emergencies, or closed.
-Many practices choose to observe New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, and Christmas.
+List the holidays your practice will observe and whether you will be fully open, on-call for emergencies, or closed.
+Many practices observe New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, and Christmas.

 Holiday Pay Part-Time Employees vs. Full-Time Employees

 Next, look at your employee roster before deciding who is eligible for holiday pay.
 You can offer this employee benefit to all team members or set requirements such as full-time versus part-time or length of service.
-However, if your eligibility requirements exclude just one or two members of the group, you may want to reconsider your plan for holiday pay time.
+However, if your eligibility requirements exclude just one or two group members, you may want to reconsider your plan for holiday pay time.
 There is no value in singling out a few of your team members.

 Decide how you will pay non-exempt employees vs. hourly employees who are off for the day, those on call for emergencies, and those who work holiday shifts.
 For example, some practices pay 1.5 times for hours worked on the holiday and extra pay or holiday pay to reward team members willing to pick up these less-desirable hours.

 Employees who are exempt/salaried rarely receive additional compensation for working on holidays.
-Still, you might offer a small bonus, floating holiday, or alternative vacation days along with their regular rate to show your appreciation.
+Still, you might offer a small bonus, floating holiday, alternative vacation days, and their regular rate to show your appreciation.